 If your dog has suddenly developed an appetite for his own poop, and you have ruled out any of the above possible malnutrition and health problems, then take a look at your dog's enviroment.
 Are there any significant changes recently, such as the loss of a loved one, or addition of a new pup?
 If so, address the emotional problems and the bad habit of poop-eating will go away.
 One good way is to keep your dog active.
 Give him a fun and interactive toy to play with, or take him out for long walks and let him explore nature.

-This formula contains digestive enzymes, B-complex vitamins, as well as natural herbal ingredients (such as parsley, cayenne, yucca) that reduce stool odor - making the stool less "appetizing" for dogs!
+This formula contains enzymes, and herbs such as parsley, yucca and chamomile that reduce stool odor - making the stool less "appetizing" for dogs!